 1. Cépage:- Chardonnay, Pinot Noir or Pinot Meunier – the grape varieties play a major role of course.

-2. Location:- Montagne de Reims, Marne Valley, Cote des Blancs – where the grapes are grown is very important.
+2. Location:- Montagne de Reims, Marne Valley, Cote des Blancs – soil characteristics have a major effect and are very important.

 3. Specific vineyard location – mid-slope – flat plain – top of the hill – south facing.
 Very very important in determining grape quality.